-Every summer, Pujya Guruji, Swami Tejomayananda visits Krishnalaya and conducts a week-long camp on a classic Vedantic text.
-About 100 adults are privileged to stay on-site in the Ashram setting while being in Guruji's presence.
+Every summer, the worldwide head of Chinmaya Mission (now Swami Swaroopananda) visits Krishnalaya and conducts a week-long camp on a classic Vedantic text.
+About 100 adults are privileged to stay on-site in the Ashram setting while being in their exalted presence.

 These were the texts covered in the past few years: